Wire-Network/wire-cdt/BUILD.md

 `dotnet` is used by the recommended build script to create the NuGet source config. `mono` is still required by vcpkg's NuGet binary-cache provider.

+Wire CDT macOS host binaries are built for Apple Silicon and dynamically link against the system libc++ provided by the installed Xcode Command Line Tools.
+Use macOS 11.0 or newer with current Command Line Tools when building or running the macOS CDT tools.

 ## Bootstrap vcpkg

 From the repository root: